Error claiming LinkedIn auto-generated / created company business page

 - Creating groups that are relevant and engaging to potential customers (and other businesses)

-- Creating Company Pages that showcase what makes your brand unique
+- Creating Linkedin Company Pages that showcase what makes your brand unique

 - Using curated and created content we can help to establish you and your brand as a thought leader in your space.